FAQ

 Welcome to the world of Swing!
 Never danced Swing before or just took a few basic steps before?
 Then this ist the level for you!
 On this level, we work on the basics of the Lindy Hop like triple and single steps, lead and follow, and the most important moves for dancing at socials.
 Here is a playlist with songs especially suitable for beginners.

 Your feet start to twitch and move when you hear Swing music and you already made the first steps on the dance floor?
 In Improver workshops, the basics will get a deeper focus to make the experience on the Social dancefloor even better.
-We will work some more on the „Awesome 3some“ (Swing Out, Lindy Turn, Circle), learn new moves and take some first glances at Musicality and Lindy Charleston.
+We will work more on 8count moves and take some first glances at Musicality.

 Intermediate

 Still haven’t had enough of Lindy Hop?
-In this workshop we deepen and enhance the techniques you are already familiar with – lead and follow, flow, connection – but also fancy moves will be an important part.
+In this workshop we deepen and enhance the techniques you are already familiar with – lead and follow, flow, connection – but classic moves will also be an important part.

 Intermediate +